For information on the Coronavirus, the Covid-19 disease, and the pandemic, click here to go to our information page.

 The President, the Governor, and the Mayor of Lincoln have declared a state of emergency.
 That is a coronavirus pandemic is rapidly spreading across the United States and the rest of the world.

-To slow the spread top of the coronavirus, we must all practice social distancing.
+To slow the spread top of the coronavirus, we must all practice physical distancing.
 This means staying at home as much as possible.
-When we go out for necessary shopping or for fresh air and exercise, we must keep at least 6 feet, about to me, from other people.
+When we go out for necessary shopping or for fresh air and exercise, we must keep at least 6 feet, about to me, from people who are not living in your home..

 When we touch doorknobs, keypads, or items that other people may have touched, we risk catching the virus.
 To keep that risk small, it is important to sanitize your hands often with hand sanitizer or ordinary soap.
 Washing hands is the best prevention.
 Regular soap and water will destroy the virus if you wash your hands with soap for at least 20 seconds.
 Practice counting in English!
 One, two, three, up to 20.